-Some states including Nevada and Rhode Island allow online/mobile sports betting, however they require patrons to appear in person with an ID in order to establish the account.
+Some states including Illinois, Nevada, and Rhode Island allow online/mobile sports betting, but they require patrons to appear in person with an ID in order to establish the account.
 In other states, including New Jersey and Pennsylvania, it’s much easier.
 You can use your ID and other verification measures online to establish an account at any state-licensed sportsbook.
 This saves a trip, gas money, and allows people to easily establish several accounts for the sake of line or price shopping.

 How do I deposit at a legal online sportsbook?

 It varies from state to state and sportsbook to sportsbook, but with most, you can use ACH (eCheck), an online bank transfer, a debit card or a prepaid card at some kind; in a growing number of states you can use PayPal or deposit funds with cash at the sportsbook’s partner casino.
 In some states you can fund an account with a credit card or “Pay With Cash” location, or also use Neteller.